projf/isle/boards/verilator/README.md

 ```

 To enable full screen display, set `FULLSCREEN` to true in the main C++ file for that chapter, e.g. `boards/verilator/main_ch01.cpp`.

+### Unknown Verilator Lint Message Code

+Verilator introduces new lint waivers from time to time; unfortunately, this trips up older versions of Verilator.
+If Verilator gives an error message of the form "Unknown Verilator lint message code" you have two options:

+1. Upgrade to a newer version of Verilator
+2. Remove the lint waivers from the corresponding Verilog files

 ## 672x384 Display Timings